timopek/docs/lvs/keepalived_lvs_dr.md

 Get the file in this path, conf_files/realserver/etc/init.d/lvsrs It need to change the value of the VIP in this file.

-3. Start the lvs rease server.
+3. Start the lvs rease server,

     [openfire 1] # /etc/init.d/lvsrs start
     [openfire 2] # /etc/init.d/lvsrs start